Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Introduction

+\begin{example} To see the importance of the proposed method, we consider the results in Table \ref{tbl:example_intro}.
+We generated a query time-series and a reference time-series that were both normal.
+Then, we calculated the DTW distance and conducted abnormal time-series detection.
+We compared our method with three other methods: no inference (comparing the distance with the threshold without inference), naive statistical inference and data splitting.
+The experiment was repeated $N$ times and the FPR results are shown in Table \ref{tbl:example_intro}.
+With the proposed method, we were able to control the FPR under $\alpha$ = 0.05, which the competitors were unable to achieve.
+In the proposed method, even if the threshold is arbitrarily determined, it is possible to adjust it in a way that ensures the FPR is smaller than $\alpha$. \end{example}

-The main contributions in this study are two-fold.
-The first contribution is that we propose to employ a conditional sampling distribution of the DTW distance in order to develop an exact statistical inference method inspired by the recent development of conditional SI literature.
-Whereas the \emph{un}conditional sampling distribution of the DTW distance is too complex to characterize, we show that the sampling distribution conditional on the optimal alignment can be characterized in a tractable form.
-The second contribution is to develop a computational method to compute the conditional sampling distribution by introducing non-trivial technique called \emph{parametric DTW method}.
-These two contributions enable us to develop the first exact statistical test for the DTW distance, which is crucial for the risk control of high-stake decision making in signal processing.
-Figure \ref{fig:intro} shows an illustrative example of the problem and the proposed $p$-value.
+\textbf{Contribution.} The main contributions in this study are two-fold.
+The first contribution is that we derive a conditional sampling distribution of the DTW distance in a tractable form inspired by the conditional SI literature.
+This task can be done by conditioning on the optimal alignment between the two time-series.
+The second contribution is to develop a computational method to compute the conditional sampling distribution by introducing a non-trivial technique called \emph{parametric DTW method}.
+These two contributions enable us to detect abnormal query time-series with valid statistical significance measures such as $p$-values or confidence intervals.
+To our knowledge, this is the first valid statistical test for the DTW distance, which is essential for controlling the risk of high-stakes decision making in signal processing.